 It just makes any prose sound uninteresting and not impactful at all.

 To really make your email copy highly effective and reachable to your target audience, you need to choose a rich vocabulary in your writing.

-The rich vocabulary and good writing don’t mean dictionary words.
-It is just about using the right words, a better word to bring an effect and impact.
+A rich vocabulary and good writing don’t mean dictionary words.
+It is just about using the right words, better words to bring an effect and impact.

 For example, you can say beautiful twice or thrice in a paragraph talking about your vacation packages but it sounds boring and incompetent.

 So you better use words like breathtaking, picturesque, heart-whelming, and other relevant words depending upon their meaning.

 Stories connect the best to the readers.
 That’s how it always has been!
 Humans are always driven to stories.

 When you appeal to their emotion, connect with them, entertain them or engage them, they are more than happy to give you attention.

 So, try to use the power of storytelling in your email marketing copy.

 Stories can make your brand more memorable than just any other brand they come across plenty of times over time.